openequella/openequella.github.io/guides/IntegrationInterfaceGuide.md

 ```

 ## Predefined actions
-The following actions are recommended for easily providing access to most EQUELLA functions through a single entry point:
+The following actions are recommended for easily providing access to most openEQUELLA functions through a single entry point:

-**selectOrAdd** Provides access to all EQUELLA searching and contribution methods.
-Loads the EQUELLA Selection Home Page.
+**selectOrAdd** Provides access to all openEQUELLA searching and contribution methods.
+Loads the openEQUELLA Selection Home Page.

-**searchResources** Provides access to all EQUELLA searching methods.
+**searchResources** Provides access to all openEQUELLA searching methods.

-**contribute**  Provides access to all EQUELLA contribution methods.
+**contribute**  Provides access to all openEQUELLA contribution methods.

-**structured** Provides access to all EQUELLA searching and contribution methods.
+**structured** Provides access to all openEQUELLA searching and contribution methods.
 Loads the search results page with a graphical representation of the target folders (sent from your system) on the right hand side, with which users can drag and drop resources onto.
 Must be used with the structure

 ## ‘Options’ parameter
-The following is a list of the current pre-defined parameter values that can be assigned to the options parameter, and the corresponding function in EQUELLA that they provide access to:
+The following is a list of the current pre-defined parameter values that can be assigned to the options parameter, and the corresponding function in openEQUELLA that they provide access to:

 **allCollections**  Turn on or off the availability of all collections for searching. (true/false)